AnyChart/docs.anychart.com/Maps/Color_Range.md

 </table>

 To make a single-hue progression use the **{api:anychart.color#singleHueProgression}anychart.color.singleHueProgression(){api}** function.
-You may not define the colors - in this case the shades will de generated for the default color.
+You may not define the colors - in this case the shades will be generated for the default color.

 {sample}Maps\_ColorRange\_06{sample}